Justice Javed highlights NAB’s impressive performance

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: National Accountability Bureau (NAB) Chairman Justice (R) Javed Iqbal has said that Transparency International (TI) Pakistan and world economic forum have appreciated NAB’s overall performance in eradication of corruption and corrupt practices especially the recent report of transparency international Pakistan.
+ISLAMABAD: The National Accountability Bureau (NAB) Chairman Justice (retd) Javed Iqbal has said that Transparency International (TI) Pakistan and World Economic Forum have appreciated NAB’s overall performance in eradication of corruption and corrupt practices, especially the recent report of Transparency International Pakistan.

-TI Chairman Pakistan Sohail Muzaffar has stated that NAB under the Chairman NAB Justice (R) Javed Iqbal anti-corruption drive in the last 34 months has resulted in an excellent impact much needed since its inception, and NAB has so far made recovery of Rs466 billion.
+TI Chairman Pakistan Sohail Muzaffar has stated that NAB under the Chairman NAB Justice (retd) Javed Iqbal’s anti-corruption drive in last 34 months has created an excellent impact much needed since its inception, and NAB has so far made recovery of Rs466 billion.

 The NAB chairman said that NAB is determined to eradicate corruption in all its forms and manifestations as corruption is the mother of all evils.
 He said to further improve the quality of inquiries and investigations on the basis of solid and documentary evidence, NAB has started Combine Investigation Team (CIT) system in order to conduct inquiries and investigations comprising of one senior investigation officer, one junior Investigation officer, Additional Director investigation as case officer, legal counsel, financial expert, land revenue expert and forensic expert under the supervision of Director and DG concerned to benefit from collective wisdom.